How much do you love open shelving?

 Sometimes the plan changes a bit during the process

 and I’m so glad this happened.
 Dee and I were perusing my favorite little local boutique, Grungy Galz, when he happened to notice a shelf of Iron-Orchid Designs Transfers.
-He picked up the MARKET box and said “I’ll bet this would look great up above the shelves on the brick wall.”
+He picked up the MARKET box and said: “I’ll bet this would look great up above the shelves on the brick wall.”
 I love that man!
 He was so right!
 This is a rub-on transfer, I used one before on my FARMHOUSE sign above my dining room hutch, and it’s super easy.
 Standing on a ladder while on a counter and reaching overhead makes it a bit more difficult but totally worth it.
 How fabulous is this sign???

 It’s finally time for the shelves!

 We bought 3 2x12x10ft boards and had them cut to the length we needed at the store.
 I used Miss Mustard’s Milk Paint in Curio to make a wash with 1 part powder to 4 parts water.
 After sanding the boards to get any rough spots off and to soften the front edges a bit, I washed the paint mixture on and let it dry which only took about 30 minutes.
 I love this color made into a wash because, 1) you can control how dark or light you want it and, 2) you don’t have to mess with stinky, sticky stain.
 Easy Peasy!
-Once they were dry I wiped on a nice coat of Hemp oil and let it sit for a few minutes before rubbing it in with a fine grit sandpaper which makes the surface so smooth and silky.
+Once they were dry I wiped on a nice coat of Hemp oil and let it sit for a few minutes before rubbing it in with fine-grit sandpaper which makes the surface so smooth and silky.

 The brackets are from IKEA